Projectile Jargon

 The dark side of jargon

-From efficient, to innoccous, to grating - let’s follow the slippery slope down the proverbial Slip ‘N Slide® to its culmination: a very real, undoubtedly pernicious, negative feedback loop.
+From efficient, to innocuous, to grating - let’s follow the slippery slope down the proverbial Slip ‘N Slide® to its culmination: a very real, undoubtedly pernicious, negative feedback loop.
 Here’s how this negative feedback loop plays out:

 Insecurity and the Desire to Impress